JavaFundamentalsZT/jf-hw-classloaders/README.md

 Submitting Homework
 -------------------

-Issue a `mvn clean` and ZIP the folder and send it to jf@zeroturnaround.com
+Issue a `mvn clean` and then ZIP the folder and send it to jf@zeroturnaround.com